 , and drugs such as marijuana

-.
+, and heroin.
 Regular consumption leads to psychological dependency also called addiction.
 Even though these substances provide a temporary ‘high’ or ‘kick’ or mood elevation, eventually they adversely alter judgment, attention, perception and physical control.
 In most cases, consumption starts as a casual or recreational activity, but sooner or later, it leads to addiction.
 The person then needs to increase frequency and dosage to maintain the effectiveness of the substance, and thus begins the downward spiraling loop that destroys the life of the substance abuser.

 Social Adaptation and Social Selection – Numerous studies have been conducted to analyze the relationship between substance abuse and homelessness, some based on the idea of social adaptation while others following the idea of social selection.
 According to the social adaptation model, people adapt themselves to their existing situation.
 The adaptation may also be in the form of coping mechanisms, therefore, this model emphasizes homelessness as the cause of drug use